SUJAY300/SUJAY300/README.md

 - 👋 Hi, I’m @SUJAY300
 - 👀 I’m newbie in this field
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning react.js
 - 📫 How to reach me - sujaythasale@gmail.com

 <!---